 Clear illustrations of transforming shawl shapes by manipulating the principles behind shaping knitted shawls including:

-Plus a handful of Advanced Shawl Shape Recipes, where I’ll walk you cast on to bind off through how to knit these advanced shawl shapes:
+Plus a handful of Advanced Shawl Shape Recipes, where I’ll walk you through – from cast on to bind off – how to knit these advanced shawl shapes: